pherpat/E-commerce-Back-End-ORM/README.md

  ## Installation

-To install this application, follow these steps: clone this project and instal the folling npm packages nodemon dotenv express
+To install this application, follow these steps: clone this project and instal the following npm packages nodemon dotenv express